arqex/urlstack/README.md

 ```

 ## Is urlstack useful for me?
-Urlstack is intended to create navigators for applications that might be used in web and mobile apps.
-We probably don't want to use it directly if we are creating a react-native-web app, we would want a navigator component instead, like [react-urlstack](https://github.com/arqex/react-urlstack(https://github.com) that uses urlstack internally.
+Urlstack is intended to create navigators for applications that might be used in web and mobile phones.
+You probably don't want to use it directly if we are creating a react-native-web app, it's a better idea to use a navigator component instead, like [react-urlstack](https://github.com/arqex/react-urlstack) that uses urlstack internally.

-If we are creating a navigator itself, then relying on a well tested universal router like urlstack sounds like a great idea!
+If you are creating a navigator itself, then relying on a well tested universal router like urlstack sounds like a great idea!

 ## How does it work?
 Navigating with urlstack is more or less restricted by the way the routes are defined.
 As a starting point let's take the [route definition above](#usage) and show what happens when we navigate.